jkarthik-2004/TwitterSentimentAnalyzer/README.md

 It will be in the form of EMOTAGS.

 To open the project:
-Clone the project using github desktop or download zip file open the project directory in the cmd or terminal
-Type command:  py manage.py runserver
+1.Clone the project using github desktop or download zip file 2.Open the project directory in the cmd or terminal 3.Type command:  py manage.py runserver
-You will get the server address go to browser and paste it to see the webpage.
+4.You will get the server address go to browser and paste it to see the webpage.